-Charlotte, NC experienced a severe weather event earlier this week that has caused a massive amount of storm damage to Charlotte homeowners and business owners alike.
-Storm damage is brought on by severe weather such as hail storms, tornados, hurricanes, blizzards, and more.
+Charlotte, NC, experienced a severe weather event earlier this week that caused massive storm damage to Charlotte homeowners and business owners alike.
+Storm damage results from severe weather such as hail storms, tornados, hurricanes, blizzards, and more.
 On February 6th, 2020, Charlotte experienced a severe storm damaging residential and commercial roofing, automobiles, and property.
 If you think you have storm damage, it’s best to call in a local expert to help you assess the damage and assist you with filing a roof insurance claim.

 Our main goal as a Charlotte Roofing Company has been, and always will be, helping homeowners restore their homes with transparency, high-quality roof repairs, and competitive pricing.
-This all started, surprisingly enough, during a previous severe weather event where many local Charlotte homeowners were taken advantage of by less-than-reputable roofing companies.
+Our company was started, surprisingly enough, due to a previous severe weather event where many local Charlotte homeowners were taken advantage of by less-than-reputable roofing companies.
 Read more about that here.
-We see the Charlotte, NC community as our neighbors and not a potential sale and our dedication to educating you on roofing terms and FAQ’s is one of the ways we show that.
+We see the Charlotte, NC community as our neighbors and not a potential sale, and our dedication to educating you on roofing terms and FAQs is one of the ways we show that.

 So, do you have storm damage?
 Are you experiencing a roof leak after a major storm?
 What do you do next?

 Storm Damage comes in many shapes, sizes, severity, and costs.
 The most recent storm in Charlotte that caused roof damage was a tornado and hail event.
 We’ll start by explaining those.